cmacfarl/KanjiCapture/README.md

 # KanjiCapture

 Android application for image recognition of Japanese kanji characters.

+This application differs from Google Translate in that it's focused on kanji recognition instead of sentence translation and gives the readings in kana instead of romaji.
+Designed as a streamlined learning aid for kanji where the source material is printed and there is no furigana.

 ![diagram](https://raw.githubusercontent.com/cmacfarl/KanjiCapture/images/images/readme-diagram.png)